Actindo-AG/Documentation/Channels/Integration/01a_Shopware6.md

 Create the connection to a Shopware 6 shop using the Shopware 6 driver.
 Further settings can only be configured after the connection has been established.

 Be aware that, before a Shopware 6 connection can be established in the *Actindo Core1 Platform*, the corresponding integration must be created in Shopware 6.
 Besides, all languages configured in Shopware 6 must be available in the *DataHub* module.
-Otherwise, an error is displayed when trying to create the connection in the *Actindo Core1 Platform*.
-The connection creation is then cancelled.
+Otherwise, an error is displayed when trying to create the connection in the *Actindo Core1 Platform* and the connection creation is cancelled.

 #### Prerequisites

 - A Shopware 6 account has been created.
 - The *Shopware 6* plugin has been installed.
-- All languages configured in the Shopware 6 account have also been created in the *DataHub* module, see [Create a language](../../DataHub/Integration/05_ManageLanguages.md#create-a-language).
+- All languages configured in the Shopware 6 account have been created in the *DataHub* module, see [Create a language](../../DataHub/Integration/05_ManageLanguages.md#create-a-language).

 > [Info] For the *Omni-Channel* module version 4.1.0 or higher, the *Shopware 6* plugin is required in at least version 4.0.0.